New device aims to restore movement after stroke and spinal injury

 Summary

-This study tests a non-invasive medical device called SSMD in 120 adults aged 18-80 who have had a stroke, traumatic brain injury, spinal cord injury, or peripheral nerve damage within the last 2 years.
+This study tests a non-invasive medical device called SSMD in 120 adults aged 18-80 who have had a stroke, traumatic brain injury, spinal cord injury, or peripheral nerve damage within the past 2 years.
 The device uses gentle stimulation to help improve arm and hand movement.
-Participants will be randomly assigned to use the device or receive standard care for 3 weeks, and researchers will measure changes in motor function and daily living skills.
+Participants will be randomly assigned to use the device or not, and changes in motor function will be measured over 3 weeks.

 Disclaimer